gerkirill/silex-rad/README.md

 ));
 ```

-E.g. class MyTestService located in Service/MyTestService.php with namespace "Service" will be accessible with $app['MyTestService'].
+E.g. class Service\MyTestService located in Service/MyTestService.php will be accessible with $app['MyTestService'].
+Config key 'rad.service.directories' contains associative array where keys are paths to the folders you services reside in.
+The values are associative arrays with settings.
+Possible settings keys are:
+ - file_extension - '.php' by default, you can change it e.g. to '.inc' if your services use that extension.
+Files with
+ other extensions will be skipped.
+ - namespace - namespace you services are grouped under, e.g. "Services" or "MyVendor/MyProject/Services"

+Default behaviour can be changed with settings $app['rad.service_name_converter'] and $app['rad.service.registrator'].
+You can find more details on that under "Extension points" section.

 Auto-Route
 ----------